sagemath/trac_to_gh/Issue 7543.md

 # Issue 7543: Add S-adiques to the word generator

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7543

 Original creator: slabbe